LivePersonInc/node-agent-sdk/README.md

 ```

 ##### Example: Sending Rich Content (Structured Content)

+*Note that if your structured content card contains images (like the one below) the image must be on an https domain and that domain must be whitelisted on your account.
+Ask your LivePerson representative to help you with that.*

-(for more examples see [Structured Content Templates](https://developers.liveperson.com/structured-content-templates.html))
+For more examples see [Structured Content Templates](https://developers.liveperson.com/structured-content-templates.html)
 ```javascript
 agent.publishEvent({
 	dialogId: 'MY_DIALOG_ID',